jimmyangel/hildemorin/content/_index.md

   headline:
   description: |
-    My studio is open for classes.<br>I welcome visitors to take a peek at my work.
+    My studio is open for classes and I welcome visitors to take a peek at my work.

     Please contact me to schedule a class or a visit.<br><br>